berkeceylan/Gunnleif-Vault/401/CS408/TCP-IP Model.md

 - **Purpose**:
 	- Ensures end-to-end communication and data integrity.
 - **Characteristics**:
-	- Independent of the network and application used.
+	- Independent of the network and application layer used.
 - **Ports**:
 	- Provide uniqueness, allowing multiple services on a single server.
 - **Protocol Data Units (PDU)**: